PedroLopes/HoloLens-ElectricalMuscleStimulation/README.md

 ### Hardware Requirements

 This project was built for a particular EMS device (Rehastim V1, which is off the market, sorry!).
 However, you can **easily** modify it to run on your custom EMS device (as long as it accepts USB commands) or using an open-source EMS controller such as [openEMSstim](https://github.com/PedroLopes/openEMSstim).
 If you are modifying the ``EMS_server`` to run with another EMS device, read this first.

+Since the HoloLens we used does not support a USB connection (for the muscle stimulator) we used an additional laptop running as a server (hence the ``Assets/Root/Server/Scenes/Server.unity`` that yoy must run on your laptop).
+See the paper for how to pack this is a convenient backpack form factor.

 ## 1. Running the examples